 “Guys, you really have to focus here.
 Physics is hard, you need to do your homework ahead of time and not wait until the last minute with this stuff.”

-Dr. Galvano was reported to have uttered to a shell-shocked classroom.
+Dr. Galvano was reported to have left the classroom in utter shell-shock.
 Local USC student David Westley described the scene afterwards.

 “So I was just rolling my skateboard back and forth under my feet in the back, and then all of a sudden you could just feel something leave the room, you know?
 I heard some girl make this like pain-whimpering noise down front, and I just turned to my friend Gravy [Gregory Millsap] and was like ‘What did he just say?’ but he just lost all color in his face, bro, like deadpan.”